 Don’t use your windshield wipers to remove frost.
 This can wear them down faster or lead to damage that can prevent your wipers from clearing rain from your windshield properly.

-Did you suffer a car accident due to another driver driving dangerously in winter weather?
+Were you in a car crash caused by someone else’s reckless driving in winter weather?
 We can help.
-Attorney Phil Georges is known as the Pack Leader because he protects his clients like they are members of his Wolf Pack™.
+Attorney Phil Georges is known as the “pack leader” because he protects his clients like they are members of his Wolf Pack™.
 He is fierce and determined to help you get every penny you’re entitled to.
 Contact Phillip S. Georges, PLLC today to learn more about the compensation you deserve following a winter car accident.